borg286/sevtech/README.md

     * **Important**, eating ghast meat gives levitation 2 for 10 seconds, this could be beneficial or not depending on the situation

-* Astral sorcery aevitas cloak.
-This cloak is available in stage 2 but requires the highest tier altar and by that time most players would have reached at age 3, this cloak rapidly regenerates your hunger and saturation while equipped to the point where the player never has to eat again, gaining lots of health regen in the meantime due to the saturation.
-Just beware for reaching low nutrient levels.

 ## Storage

 * Obsidian chests are the best one block storage options for its price, each having enough space equal to 3 large chests (108 slots)